kiranjm/Bootstrap/TinDog-Start-master/TinDog-Start-master/README.md

-TinDog is simple one page website to demonstrate bootstrap and css.
+TinDog is simple single page website to demonstrate bootstrap and css.